 - It is important to note that flowering plants and shrubs typically do not cause allergy symptoms.

 Unfortunately, certain household allergies can be present all year long.
 That is not good news for allergy sufferers.
 Symptoms can often worsen in winter since windows are typically closed, and most houses are poorly ventilated.

 The most common types of household allergens include:

 Mold spores can also be found in homes, especially in bathrooms and poorly ventilated areas.
 They are the culprit for many allergy symptoms.
 Molds are typically present all year long, as they can grow indoors and outdoors, as well.

-- Indoor mold growth can be found in or on: indoor houseplants, bathrooms, old books, damp areas, and in/on certain foods.
+- Indoor mold growth can be found in or on indoor houseplants, bathrooms, old books, damp areas, and certain foods.

 Treatment Options for Allergies